Vasko Lipovac: Biography

 Since 1967, Vasko Lipovac lived and worked in Split, Croatia, where the Mediterranean climate inspired him to fulfil his poetic vision, and to create numerous works.
 Four thematic units have been detected in the work of Lipovac, namely the Mediterranean, sports, the sacral and erotic.

 During the whole course of his active life he carried within himself the images of the native landscape of Boka Kotorska and the rich cultural heritage of his home town, while his education in Zagreb provided him with an access to the essential experiences of modernism and figurative autonomy, especially thanks to Kosta Angeli Radovani.
 So in his work, apart from the early abstract phase, he tried to affirm the contemporary anthropomorphic and associative sculpture and figurative painting, succeeding in evoking the figures and ambiances of recognizably Mediterranean descent.
 No matter how stylized, that figure is full of life, just like a human being who works, thinks, feels...
+Regarding the exhibition of paintings and sculptures by Vasko Lipovac in Split, Tonči Petrasov Marović said: "Vasko not only knows what he wants, but he also has the skill and the power to achieve what he wants."

 He was intrigued by the idea of integrating art with architecture, and especially integration of art into workspace, so he collaborated with numerous architects.
 Among his most prominent are the collaborations with Bernardo Bernardi (hr), Julije De Luca (hr), Ante Rožić (hr), Vjekoslav Ivanišević, Dinko Kovačić (hr), Lovro Perković (hr), Jerko Rošin (hr), and Ivan Vulić.

 Lipovac was twice part of the team, led by architect Branko Silađin, that conceived and designed national pavilions for the World Exhibition.
 He made paintings that flanked the entrance of the pavilion for Expo '98 in Lisbon, and designed the exterior of the pavilion for Expo 2000 in Hanover, in his trademark minimalist style.
 Both pavilions are considered to be among the best in their respective Expos, and the pavilion for Hanover Expo was included in the 2010 exhibition Architecture as Landscape: A Morphology of Contemporary Croatian Architecture at London Festival of Architecture.

-Exceptionally prolific and equally skillful in various techniques and using wide range of materials, high-polished metal, polychromous wood, enamel, terracotta or polyester to create his sculptures, reliefs and mobiles, his work encompasses many different art forms (drawing, painting, sculpture, printmaking, design, illustration as well as set and costume design).
-As a result, he had almost 100 solo and over 200 group, juried, problem, conceptual, and important invitational exhibitions in Croatia as well as abroad during his life.
-He gained a great deal of deserved popularity with the wider public and earned an equally high esteem and recognition with the professional critics and received over twenty awards and honors for his sculptures, paintings, graphics, illustrations and public monuments.
-In May 2006, “Slobodna Dalmacija” awarded him with the lifetime achievement award.
+A prolific artist who worked across multiple techniques and mediums - including polished metal, polychrome wood, enamel, terracotta, and polyester - his output included sculptures, reliefs, and mobiles, as well as drawing, painting, printmaking, design, illustration, and set and costume design.
+Over the course of his career, he participated in nearly 100 solo exhibitions and over 200 group, juried, and invitational exhibitions in Croatia and internationally.
+He received over 20 awards and honors for his work in sculpture, painting, printmaking, illustration, and public monuments, including a lifetime achievement award from Slobodna Delmacija in May 2006.

 Vasko Lipovac died on July 4, 2006.

 In 2015 University of Split's art gallery was renamed University Gallery "Vasko Lipovac".